chakrit/gossip/README.md

 just yet due to the need to reference PJSIP headers (which in turn has a lot of architecture-specific macro `#ifdefs` that sometimes break badly.)

-### PJSIP BUILDS
+# BUILD PJSIPs

 Before GOSSIP will build, you must first have a working PJSIP binary either by:

 * Using the pre-built binaries already available in this repository.
+In which case, you should not need to do anything.
 * Use the `gossip/pjsip/pjsip` script to build a version of PJSIP that suit your needs.

 For example, to create a new build for `arm64`, try the following: